 TLR has participated in GRESB assessments since 2019.
-In the 2021 GRESB Real Estate Assessment, it received a "2 Star" GRESB rating, based on the global ranking of its overall score.
-It has also obtained a Green Star evaluation-indicating that it achieved a high evaluation in both the Management Component, which assesses policies and organizational structure for promoting ESG, and the Performance Component, which assesses environmental performance, tenant engagement, etc. at portfolio properties-for three consecutive years.
+In the 2023 GRESB Real Estate Assessment, it received a "2 Star" GRESB rating, based on the global ranking of its overall score.
+It has also obtained a Green Star evaluation-indicating that it achieved a high evaluation in both the Management Component, which assesses policies and organizational structure for promoting ESG, and the Performance Component, which assesses environmental performance, tenant engagement, etc. at portfolio properties-for five consecutive years.

-Additionally, in the GRESB disclosure, which measures the level of ESG information disclosure, its ESG information disclosure efforts were highly evaluated and received a "B level" rating.
+Additionally, in the GRESB disclosure, which measures the level of ESG information disclosure, TLR's ESG information disclosure efforts were highly evaluated and received an "A Level" rating.